All Episodes

 And they didn't do that.

-So we have the facts and the evidence provided in these two organizations own 990s, their tax filings that they filed themselves.
+So we have the facts and the evidence provided in these two organizations' own 990s, their tax filings that they filed themselves.

 So we know what they spent in Georgia and the percentages.

-45 million, the most out of any state in the country.
+So in Georgia, they spent $45 million just out of CTCL, $45 million, the most out of any state in the country.

 Wonder why that happened.

-Quick break more with Dave Bossey.
+Quick break more with Dave Bossy.

 His new documentary is out.

-It's called Rig 2020.
+It's called Rig2020.

-It's on his website, Rig2020.com.
+It's on his website, rig2020.com.

 We'll link it on Hannity.com.